rudojaksa/imclust/README.md

       -s STR  Sorting of cluster centers, dflt. tsp (from none, size, tsp).
     -vec STR  Suffix of files with precomputed vectors for every picture, for "dir/f_12.jpg" we expect "dir/f_12.vgg" if STR is "vgg".
+              Comma separated list of suffixes is allowed, to concatenate several vectors into single input for clustering.

 ### CLUSTERING
           km  scikit KMeans